capogreco/capogreco.github.io/_posts/2022-08-25-web_audio_api_synths.md

 class Particle {

     // defining the arguments we will need to
-    // instatiate a new instance of the class constructor (position, velocity, acceleration, c_context) {
+    // instantiate a new instance of the class constructor (position, velocity, acceleration, c_context) {

         // we will treat position, velocity,